KatarzynaPaczos/PDFClassification/README.md

 # AI Assignment

-Hi there 👋,
+Hi,

-This is the take home assignment for Filed's AI engineer position.
+This is my solution for the take home assignment for Filed's AI engineer position.
-We recommend spending no more than 5–6 hours on it — we're not looking for perfection, but rather how you think and approach problems.

-You can clone this repository into your github account and then complete it.

-There is no set time to complete the assignment, but faster you complete higher the chances that the position is not filled by someone else.

-Once you're done, just reply back to the email you received with the link to your completed github repo and we'll get back to you shortly after.

-PS: If its a private repo - please add atul@filed.com as the outside collaborator
+This project is a FastAPI application that automatically classifies PDF documents (e.g., tax forms like 1040, W2, ID cards) and detects whether the content blongs to one of the class:
+`["1040", "W2", "1099", "ID Card", "Handwritten note", "OTHER"]`
+ It uses text extraction (via fitz and OCR) and visual models (such as CLIP Hugging Face) to analyze and categorize documents.

 ## Prerequisites